RoeeDev/lets-travel/README.md

 JavaScript.

 In this project I used many techniques and known libraries both for the Front-End part and the Back-End, for example:
-Front-End: Bootstrap, FlexBox, Emmet, jQuery, and more.
+Front-End: Bootstrap, FlexBox, jQuery, and more.
 Back-End: Node.js with Express framework, REST API principles, Ajax and more.
+Database: MongoDB

 In addition during the course I produced 8 additional small projects mainly to specialize and gain experience with HTML, CSS and JavaScript.
 I hope you'll like it!